 Klingner worked with the City of Burlington to restore and reopen this architectural treasure as an event venue, rentable office space, and train and bus waiting station.

 Designed by the famous Chicago architectural firm Holabird and Root and listed on the National Register of Historic Places, this 1940’s station had been largely abandoned due to safety concerns arising from flood damage.
 A temporary waiting area, which had been constructed in the great room, was still in use.

 Klingner assisted the City of Burlington with several grant applications to fund the project including the Public Transportation Infrastructure Grant, Alliant Energy Rehabilitation Pilot Rebate Program.
 Overall, the grants covered a little over 70% of the cost to rehabilitate the building.
-While there wasn’t enough money to completely renovate the offices and diner, the building is now water tight, structurally sound, and energy efficient.

-In 2017, the project was awarded the Rehabilitation Project of the Year by the Burlington Chamber of Commerce, and was listed as one of 25 top architectural buildings to visit in the State of Iowa by USA Today in collaboration with the AIA in a January 17, 2017 article.
+In 2017, the project was awarded the Rehabilitation Project of the Year by the Burlington Chamber of Commerce and was listed as one of 25 top architectural buildings to visit in the State of Iowa by USA Today in collaboration with the AIA in a January 17, 2017 article.